weaveworks/weave/site/using-weave/application-isolation.md

 to communicate with each other, but not with the containers of other applications.

 To isolate applications, you can make use of `isolation-through-subnets` technique.
- This common strategy is an example of how with Weave many of your `on metal` techniques can still be used to deploy applications to a container network.
+This common strategy is an example of how with Weave Net many of your `on metal` techniques can still be used to deploy applications to a container network.

 To begin isolating an application (or parts of an application),
-configure Weave's IP allocator to manage multiple subnets.
+configure Weave Net's IP allocator to manage multiple subnets.

 Using [the netcat example](/site/using-weave/deploying-applications.md), configure multiple subsets: